CaptainSapphire/PH-s-Blog/README.md

 # PH-s-Blog
-A blog I am starting on my computer science journey.
+A blog for my data science journey.